tpunt/pht/README.md

 #### Class Threading

 Classes that will be threaded need to implement the `Runnable` interface.
+The implemented `Runnable::run` method acts as the entry point of execution for when the class task is executed.

 ```php
 <?php